Many lasts were made until the ultimate anatomical shape was developed.

 We use non-toxic, breathable yet water-repellent Piñatex® for our vegan shoes.
 Piñatex® is a natural, innovative and patented new textile, made from pineapple leaf fibres gathered by partner farming cooperatives in the Philippines, finished in Spain.
 The fibres are the by-product of the pineapple harvest; no pineapples are harmed and no extra land, water, pesticides or fertilisers are required to produce the raw material.

 In Europe no animal dies for it’s skin.
 Leather is only obtained from food production and is still an unbeatable material for shoes.
-We only use European leather that is tanned with vegetables and dyed without any harmful substances.
+We only use European leather from Germany and Portugal with the highest quality standards possible.
+Our leathers are either tanned with extracts from common plants of European origin or tanned in a completely metal-free process, also to be used in medicine products such as diabetics’ shoes.
+This includes that all our leather is 100% chrome-free.
+It is carefully dyed without any harmful substances.
 Compared to leather that receives a colour-coating our eco-leather has a natural finish and can show scars, stains, toolmarks and variations in colour.
-We use for our uppers ultra-soft and breathable ecopell®.
-Ecopell® is regularly controlled and certified anti-allergic.
+We use for our uppers ultra-soft and breathable cow leather.
+All leather is skin-friendly and certified anti-allergic.

-All shoes have a lining and insole-cover of fair traded organic cotton and/or vegetable tanned Portuguese cowskin.
+All shoes have a lining and insole-cover of fair traded and GOTS-certified organic cotton and/or metal-free anti-allergic Portuguese cowskin.

-To better resist abrasion we use very flexible outer soles of synthetic rubber.
+To better resist abrasion we use very flexible outer soles of synthetic rubber with a high percentage of recycled rubber.
 We decided against natural caoutchouc because it means destruction of forest and monoculture with pesticides.
 Organic caoutchouc is still very rare on the world market and for us not available.

 The laces are made of a cotton.
 As soon as we reach certain order quantities we will be able to buy organic cotton laces.